sudara/dspjargon/periodic.md

 ## [Periodic](#periodic)

-A waveform that repeats itself.
+A waveform that repeats itself regularly and therefore has pitch.

 Generated sine, saw, square waves are good examples.

 [Wavetable synthesis](#wavetable) stores one [cycle](#cycle) of a waveform and uses it to generate periodic waveforms.